Preview: United v Bournemouth

 TRANSFER BUSINESS SO FAR

-For the Cherries, all eyes will be on Adrien Truffert, a left-back signed from Ligue 1 outfit Rennes, who could be selected by Iraola to face United.
+For the Cherries, all eyes will be on Adrien Truffert, a left-back signed from Ligue 1 outfit Rennes, and ex-Chelsea goalkeeper Djordje Petrovic who joined the squad earlier this month, both turning out for the first time against the Toffees.

 Perhaps even more pressing for the south-coast side is how they'll cope without one of their departed players, Huijsen, who played a key role in the side's defence last season but has since transferred to Real Madrid.
-Kepa Arrizabalaga has also moved on, joining Arsenal from Chelsea after his season-long loan at the Vitality Stadium.
-Milos Kerkez is reportedly on the brink of signing for Liverpool.
+Kepa Arrizabalaga has also moved on, joining Arsenal from Chelsea after his season-long loan at the Vitality Stadium, and Milos Kerkez has now signed for Liverpool.

-For the Reds, we'll be eagerly anticipating another glimpse of Matheus Cunha in a red shirt, having signed the Brazilian from Wolverhampton Wanderers early in the window.
+For the Reds, we'll be eagerly anticipating another glimpse of Matheus Cunha in a red shirt, having signed the Brazilian from Wolverhampton Wanderers early in the window and watched him in our first two pre-season games against Leeds United and West Ham, with the same being true of Diego Leon.

 When we will wear new home kit for first time